lbroudoux/knative-user-registration/README.md

 }
 ```

-With got `v1` responses so far with just 4 properties in the response.
+We've got `v1` responses so far with just 4 properties in the response.
 Deploy version `v2` that adds a new property and send events to Kafka.
 Do not put traffic on this new revision.

 ```sh
 $ kn service update user-registration --image quay.io/microcks/quarkus-user-registration:latest --traffic @latest=0 --traffic v1=100